datapower-virtual-appliance-demo/dpxx-ops/README.md

     name: dp01-dev
 ```

-These YAMLs will define the `dp01-dev` namespace which will be used to store Kubernetes resources for this tutorial.
-We'll explore the contents of this namespace throughout the tutorial.
+These YAMLs will define the `dp01-dev` namespace which will be used to store
+Kubernetes resources for this tutorial.
+We'll explore the contents of this
+namespace throughout the tutorial.

 ---

-## Create Datapower `dev` namespace
+## Create DataPower development namespace

 Let's use this YAML to define two namespaces in our cluster: